TailBlazor/Toast/README.md

 Add to Startup.ConfigureServices method in Startup.cs

-`services.AddTailwindToast();`
+`services.AddTailBlazorToast();`

 ### 2. Add Imports

-Add lines to your _Imports.razor
+Add lines to your \_Imports.razor

-`@using Tailwind.Toast.Services
-@using Tailwind.Toast`
+`@using TailBlazor.Toast.Services @using TailBlazor.Toast`

 ### 3. Register and Configure Toasts Component

 Add this to the top of your MainLayout.razor component.

-`<TailwindToasts />`
+`<TailBlazorToasts />`

 #### 4. Create your toast component

-Because there are no default styles, you'll need to create the template that you'll use for some or all of your toasts using tailwind.
+Because there are no default styles, you'll need to create the template that you'll use for some or all of your toasts using TailBlazor.

 Here is a basic example.
 Create a folder named `Toasts` and create a component called `SimpleToast.razor` and add the following code.